stephanendri/stephanendri.github.io/_research/Nonlinear.md

 * In modern finance, the price of any asset is obtained by the expected discounted payoffs : $$p_t^{i}=E_t(SDF_{t+1}CF_{t+1}^{i})$$
   * An estimation error in the stochastic discount factor (SDF) will be reflected in the price;
   * Well assess the SDF is important to reduce the pricing error.
-* In this paper, I use the nonlinear principal components (PCs) as factors to estimate the SDF as opposed to the linear PCs as it is usually done.
+* In this paper, we use the nonlinear principal components (PCs) as factors to estimate the SDF as opposed to the linear PCs as it is usually done.
 (See Kozak et al. (2020))
   * Account for the nonlinearities in the data.
 * Advantages of using nonlinear factors :
   * Factors are truly independent as opposed to linear PCs which are merely uncorrelated.
-    * As a consequence, I capture truly different risk measures.
+    * As a consequence, we capture truly different risk measures.
   * Need less factors when using nonlinear PCs than when using linear counterpart.
-    * As a consequence, I have a parsimonious model.
+    * As a consequence, we have a parsimonious model.
   * The increasing number of anomalies is not a problem anymore.

 ## Methodology